 With technology unleashing profound changes upon the labour markets of developed and emerging economies, organisations will need to engage employees and react to the inevitable political pressures that will be brought to bear on large employers.
 Pay fairness will be key.

-If you’d like to take part in our research, please visit our Global Ethics of Pay survey and for more information, please contact Justine Brown at firstname.lastname@example.org
+The results of our Ethics of Pay survey will be released soon; if you'd like more information, please contact Justine Brown at Justine.Brown@pwc.com